philips-software/terraform-provider-hsdp/docs/guides/functions.md

 - **CRON** compatible scheduling of Docker workloads using Terraform, leapfrogging Iron.io scheduling capabilities
 - Full control over the Docker container **ENVIRONMENT** variables, allowing easy workload configuration
 - Automatic encryption of workload payloads
-- Synchronously call a Docker workload running on an Iron Worker, with **streaming support**
+- Synchronously call a Docker workload running on an IronWorker, with **streaming support**
 - Asynchronously schedule a Docker workload with HTTP Callback support (POST output of workload)
 - Function Gateway can be configured with Token auth (default)
-- Optionally integrates with **HSDP IAM** for Organization RBAC access to functions
+- Optionally integrates with **HSDP IAM** for Organization Role Based Access Control (RBAC) to functions
 - Asynchronous jobs are scheduled and can take advantage of Iron autoscaling
 - Designed to be **Iron agnostic**